-On May 17, hundreds of landmarks in the U.S., U.K., Canada, and Australia will “Shine a Light on NF” to raise awareness for rare genetic disorder
+On May 17, hundreds of landmarks in the U.S., U.K., Canada, and Austria will “Shine a Light on NF” to raise awareness for rare genetic disorder

-NEW YORK – February 1, 2017 – The Children’s Tumor Foundation is pleased to announce that in May, in honor of NF Awareness Month, buildings, bridges, monuments, and landmarks across the globe will show their support in the fight against neurofibromatosis (NF) by lighting up in blue and green, the official colors of NF.
-NF is a genetic disorder that affects 1 in 3,000 births of all populations, and causes tumors to grow on nerves throughout the body.
-It can lead to blindness, deafness, bone abnormalities, disfigurement, learning disabilities, disabling pain, and cancer.
-There is not yet a cure.
+NEW YORK – May 17, 2017 – The Children’s Tumor Foundation is pleased to announce that in recognition of NF Awareness Month, buildings, bridges, monuments, and landmarks across the globe will show their support in the fight against neurofibromatosis (NF) by lighting up in blue and green, the official colors of NF.

 The new issue of NF News, the official newsletter of the Children's Tumor Foundation, is now available!
 In this issue you will find:

 - MEK Clinical Trial Published in New England Journal of Medicine

 - CRA Awardee Receives $1.5M to Continue Research

 Raising Awareness for Genetic Disorder that affects 1 in 3,000

 NEW YORK – May 1, 2017 – Today the Children’s Tumor Foundation announced its annual month-long campaign to raise awareness about neurofibromatosis (NF), a genetic disorder that causes tumors to grow on nerves throughout the body.
 It affects 1 in 3,000 people of all populations; there is currently no treatment or cure.